Home

 Picture: Sigurd TowrieBefore we consider the effort required to quarry and transport the stones themselves, we should first look at the preparation of the site.

-Measuring the circle
+Measuring the circle and quarrying the stones

 Once the ditch digging was under way, or complete, work probably began stripping away the turf and vegetation covering the enclosure, ready for the outline of the stone ring to be measured and marked out.